383YE Winter Solstice winds of war

 The arrival of the Fire of the South is timely indeed.
 A fortnight before the Winter Solstice, with the yegarra under Eisa Winterborn's walrus banner in the vanguard, the Jotun launch an attack against the Clattering Gulley, an ancient mana site long used by Winterfolk runesmiths and now a place of some importance to Imperial Orc magicians.
 Perhaps just as importantly, it is also the site of the Krampushall, lair of the enigmatic Krampus whose midwinter visits to Imperial Orcs and Winterfolk alike bring peculiar curses and peculiar insight.

 By themselves, the garrison of the Will and the gathered Imperial Orcs could not hope to hold back the Jotun, As the sun rises, and the orcs begin the first manoeuvres of the Battle of Clattering Gully, the Fire of the South arrive.
-It is clear that many of them are exhausted - it has been a long couple of months - but they refuse to give in to their tiredness.
-Most of them have painted their faces with the swirling marks of Dust, Flame, and Glass, reaching deep into their souls to find the strength to fight despite their arduous journey.
+It is clear that many of them are exhausted, it has been a long couple of months.
+Despite their arduous journey they refuse to give in to their tiredness, reaching deep into their souls to find the strength to fight.

 At first it's clear the Jotun aren't sure what to make of the brightly-garbed Freeborn; they are an unexpectedly incongruous addition to the fight.
 The orcs rally quickly however, seemingly just as keen to test themselves against these strange defenders of Skarsind as they are the Imperial Orcs.